Matir/blog/_drafts/hacker-summer-camp-2018-prep-guide.md

 Regardless of how you choose to eat, you must stay hydrated.
 Las Vegas is both hot and dry, which makes for quick dehydration.
 Even being inside you may find yourself less hydrated than usual due to the dry air.
-Bottled water can be expensive, especially if you buy it from the hotel, so many choose to either [have some delivered](https://amzn.to/2x6697w) or refill a [Camelbak](https://amzn.to/2kibsrc) or [Sigg-style water bottle](https://amzn.to/2GK4QLh).
+Bottled water can be *expensive*, especially if you buy it from the hotel, so many choose to either [have some delivered](https://amzn.to/2x6697w) or refill a [Camelbak](https://amzn.to/2kibsrc) or [Sigg-style water bottle](https://amzn.to/2GK4QLh).
+You can also get bottled water at the drugstores and convenience stores on the strip for much less than the hotel will charge you.

 I've let myself get dehydrated a few times during Hacker Summer Camp, and it really ruins things.
 Even once you start drinking properly, it will be a day or two before you start feeling right again.
 In a 4 day event, that's a long time to feel like crap.
+For the shorter cons, that's the entire con!

 Speaking of drinking: a **lot** of drinking goes on at DEF CON, BSidesLV, and the associated parties.
 I've found a good way to help avoid a hangover is one